idaholab/moose/modules/thermal_hydraulics/doc/content/source/controllogic/TerminateControl.md

 !syntax description /Controls/TerminateControl

-The boolean that determines when to terminate is a `ControlData`.
+The boolean that determines when to terminate is a [ControlData.md].
 This is only used in the THM control logic to keep track of states of control objects.

 The boolean can be examined in the console using a [BoolControlDataValuePostprocessor.md].